docker/docs/docker-hub/download-rate-limit.md

 Valid, non-rate-limited manifest API reqests to Hub will include the following rate limit headers in the response:

-> RateLimit-Limit: \<value\>
+> RateLimit-Limit
-RateLimit-Remaining \<value\>
+RateLimit-Remaining

 If you have a proxy or other layer in place that logs your requests, you can inspect the headers of these responses directly.

 Otherwise, you can use curl to view these.
-You will need `curl` and `jq` installed.
+You will need `curl`, `grep`, and `jq` installed.

+To get a token anonymously (if you are pulling anonymously):

 > $ TOKEN=$(curl "https://auth.docker.io/token?service=registry.docker.io&scope=repository:ratelimitpreview/test:pull" | jq -r .token)

+To get a token with a user account (if you are authenticating your pulls) - insert your username and password in the following command:

+> $ TOKEN=$(curl --user 'username:password' "https://auth.docker.io/token?service=registry.docker.io&scope=repository:ratelimitpreview/test:pull" | jq -r .token)

+Then to get the headers showing your limits, run this:

-$ curl -v -H "Authorization: Bearer $TOKEN" https://registry-1.docker.io/v2/ratelimitpreview/test/manifests/latest 2>&1 | grep RateLimit
+>$ curl -v -H "Authorization: Bearer $TOKEN" https://registry-1.docker.io/v2/ratelimitpreview/test/manifests/latest 2>&1 | grep RateLimit

-Should return something like:
+Which should return something like this:

 > < RateLimit-Limit: 100;w=21600
 < RateLimit-Remaining: 76;w=21600

 This means my limit is 100 per 21600 seconds (6 hours), and I have 76 pulls remaining.

 Please remember that these headers are best-effort and there will be small variations.

 ## How do I authenticate pull requests